Geometric Langlands in prime characteristic: Beilinson's 1-motive

 as Picard stacks.
 Note that in this case $\sD$ is also a Beilinson's 1-motive.
 Let $\sD^\vee$ be the dual Beilinson's 1-motive.
 It fits into the short exact sequence

 Let

 be the $\sP^\vee$-torsor associated to above extension.
 We call $\sT_{\sD}$ the stack of multiplicative splitting of $\sD$.
-To justify its namely, let us give a description of $\sT_{\sD}$.
+To justify the name, let us give an alternative description of $\sT_{\sD}$.
 By definition the dual of $\sD$ is

-An element $s\in \sD^\vee$ belongs to $\sT_{\sD}:=(\sD^\vee)_1$ if and only if the composition is equal to the identity.
+An element $s\in \sD^\vee$ belongs to $\sT_{\sD}$ if and only if the composition is equal to the identity.
 Equivalently, $s\in\sT_{\sD}$ gives a splitting of the exact sequence \eqref{appen:ext} and according to \ref{mult splitting} it is a multiplicative splitting of $\sD$.